 While the road to complete recovery is still very long, Reid has made tremendous early strides and the Harris family is looking forward to making fewer long trips back and forth from Blackshear GA, and to watching Reid continue his excellent recovery.
 Fore Hadley is honored to play a small part in this big story, and we’ll be keeping an eye on the great things that we believe life has in store for Reid.

 About the Fore Hadley Angels in the NICU Fund

-Support and proceeds for the Fore Hadley Angels in the NICU Fund will go towards assisting current and future families like Eleanor’s, by providing financial contributions to assist families with the costs associated with extended, long distance travel and living arrangements.
+Support and proceeds for the Fore Hadley Angels in the NICU Fund will go towards assisting current and future families like Reid’s, by providing financial contributions to assist families with the costs associated with extended, long distance travel and living arrangements.
 Costs that are often a must to ensure the proper specialty care for CDH babies.